VC

 Quick Answer

-The best venture capital podcasts in 2026 are 20VC (Harry Stebbings) for deal-level investor insight, Invest Like the Best (Patrick O'Shaughnessy) for capital allocators, Acquired (Ben Gilbert + David Rosenthal) for business strategy deep dives, and All-In (Chamath, Sacks, Friedberg, Jason) for macro/tech market takes.
+As of June 2026, the best venture capital podcasts are 20VC (Harry Stebbings, 3,500+ episodes) for deal-level investor insight, Invest Like the Best (Patrick O'Shaughnessy) for capital allocators, Acquired (Ben Gilbert + David Rosenthal) for business strategy deep dives, and All-In (Chamath, Sacks, Friedberg, Jason) for macro/tech market takes.
 Venture Unlocked is the best show specifically on running a fund.

 The best venture capital podcasts save you years.
 Listening to how great investors think about markets, business quality, and portfolio construction is the closest thing to an apprenticeship most people will get.
 The problem is the signal-to-noise ratio: the category has exploded, and most shows are thinly disguised marketing vehicles for their hosts' fund.